 where the safety deposit box securing the Cryptographic Module containing a Key Component cannot be accessed, or the safety deposit key is lost or cannot be accessed , the DCC shall raise an Incident in accordance with sections 2.1 and 2.2 of the Incident Management Policy and shall take such steps as are necessary to resolve the Incident;

-takes all reasonable steps to attend a Key Generation Ceremony or Key Activation Ceremony when requested by the DCC and, where they are to attend, to do so as soon is as reasonably practicable following the request from DCC; and
+takes all reasonable steps to attend a Key Generation Ceremony or Key Activation Ceremony when requested by the DCC and, where they are to attend, to take all steps that are reasonably practical to attend at the time requested by the DCC; and

 is, upon request to attend a Key Generation Ceremony or Key Activation Ceremony by the DCC, immediately released to perform the Key Custodian role unless it would be materially disruptive to the business of the relevant organisation for them not to be released at that time.

-Where a Party is the Subscriber for a Organisation Certificate that is Compromised (or is suspected to be Compromised), the Subscriber is not the DCC and an individual acting on behalf of that Subscriber is a Key Custodian; the DCC may exclude that Key Custodian from attending any Key Generation Ceremony or Key Activation Ceremony required as part of the applicable recovery procedure, where the DCC considers such action to be appropriate to mitigate security risks.
+Where a Party is the Subscriber for an Organisation Certificate that is Compromised (or is suspected to be Compromised), the Subscriber is not the DCC and an individual acting on behalf of that Subscriber is a Key Custodian; the DCC may exclude that Key Custodian from attending any Key Generation Ceremony or Key Activation Ceremony required as part of the applicable recovery procedure, where the DCC considers such action to be appropriate to mitigate security risks.
 If such exclusion occurs, the DCC shall record the decision made, and shall notify that Key Custodian and a SMKI SRO for the Subscriber, via secured electronic means.

 Ceasing to be a Key Custodian

-In the event that a Party, the SMKI PMA or the Panel wishes a particular individual to cease their role as a Key Custodian:
+In the event that a Party, the DCC, the SMKI PMA or the Panel wishes a particular individual to cease their role as a Key Custodian:

 such Party, the SMKI PMA or the Panel shall notify the DCC in writing, at least one month in advance of the date on which that it wishes the individual acting as a Key Custodian to cease to be a Key Custodian;

-the relevant Party, the SMKI PMA or Panel shall return the physical key, for the corresponding safety deposit box in which the Cryptographic Module containing the relevant Key Component is held, to a Registration Authority Manager at the DCC’s address as published on the DCC Website, by secure courier;
+the relevant Party, the DCC, the SMKI PMA or the Panel shall arrange for the Key Custodian to return the physical key for the corresponding safety deposit box in which the Cryptographic Module containing the relevant Key Component is held, to a Registration Authority Manager at the DCC’s address as published on the DCC Website, by secure courier;

 the DCC shall update its records of Key Custodians; and

-the DCC shall conduct, insofar as necessary, the procedure as set out in section 3.4.3 immediately below, provided that subject to the approval of the SMKI PMA, any action taken by DCC prior to the date of the designation of this SMKI Recovery Procedure shall, if the equivalent action taken after that date would have satisfied a requirement of this SMKI Recovery Procedure for the purposes of appointing a Key Custodian, be treated as if it had taken place after that date.
+the DCC shall conduct, insofar as necessary, the procedure as set out in section 3.4.3 immediately below.

 Detailed procedure for appointment of Key Custodians